Skip to main content

 For example:

-May you please close the door?
-Wrong!
+May you please close the door? arrrow to the right Wrong!

-Could you please close the door?
-Right!
+Could you please close the door? arrrow to the right Right!

 The word “please” makes the request more polite and less direct.
 Canadians use “please” often and visitors are expected to ask for help politely, using “please.”